17471A05C1/Movie_Trailer_Project/README.md

 After downloading the project files, a movie trailer page can be created by importing media.py and fresh_tomatoes.py at the start of your Python script.
 Then create idividual Movie objects by calling media.Movie() and supplying it with four arguments
 -- title, year, poster_url, and trailer_url.
-Lastly, to generate the movie trailers page, call fresh_tomatoes.open_movies_page() and supply it with an array of the movie objects you created.
+Lastly, to generate the movie trailers page, call fresh_tomatoes.open_movies_page() and supply it with an array of the movie objects you created.A more detailed example with multiple movie objects, which is used for the demo, can be found in entertainment_center.py.